MadhumithaSridhara/QuickMatch/index.md

 The algorithm takes in a regex to match, and matches it against the input file/s to check if the pattern exits and outputs the lines where the patterns match.
 (The same behavior as grep for whole-word matches, and egrep for complex regular expression matches).

-The part that is computationally intensive is not the actualy construction of the NFA, since this is done only once, but it is the matching function which gets called repeatedly for each line of the input and checking to see if a particular character matches the regex state.
-This could definitely be parallelized accross different lines in an input file such that each execution unit performs the regex match on a particular input line of the file it gets assigned to (data parallelism).
+The part that is computationally intensive is not the actual construction of the NFA, since this is done only once, but it is the matching function which gets called repeatedly for each line of the input and checking to see if a particular character matches the regex state.
+This could definitely be parallelized across different lines in an input file such that each execution unit performs the regex match on a particular input line of the file it gets assigned to (data parallelism).

 The application does not exhibit any kind of temporal locality as the accesses are unique for each input character in each line, also, there isn't a whole lot of spatial locality either.